In this article:

-Choose bananas that are green or yellow with no dark or brown spots.
-To slow the ripening process, store bananas away from other fruits, as these emit ethylene gas that speeds up ripening.
+To slow the ripening process, store bananas away from other fruits, which emit ethylene gas that speeds up ripening.

 Safety of Bananas

-Diuretics are used to reduce fluid in the body and also to manage blood pressure.
-If taking a diuretic, avoid foods that are high in potassium, as these may interfere with the electrolyte and fluid balance in the body.
+- Diuretics are used to reduce fluid in the body and also to manage blood pressure.
+The high potassium levels of banana may interfere with the electrolyte and fluid balance in the body.

-Always speak with your doctor or pharmacist if you have questions about consuming potassium-rich foods such as bananas while taking certain medications, particularly those for high blood pressure, including ACE inhibitors and diuretics.
+Therefore, always speak with your doctor or pharmacist if you have questions about consuming potassium-rich foods such as bananas while taking certain medications.

 Do bananas affect weight?